Pinpoint tests of the instrument cluster

 No

-INSTALL a new instrument panel.
-For more information, refer to Instrument panel available in this section.
-CHECK the system is working properly.
+INSTALL a new instrument cluster.
+For more information, refer to Instrument Cluster in this section.
+CHECK that the system is operating correctly.

-• The fuel gauge shows the level below the position «empty tank» (default position)?
+• Does the fuel gauge show a level below the Empty position (default position)?

 Yes